MV Sewol: Salvage

-In April 2015, a technical report concluded that it was feasible to raise the wreck of Sewol and President Park said she hoped that it would be carried out as soon as possible.
+In April 2015, a technical report concluded that it was feasible to raise the wreck of Sewol, and President Park said she hoped that it would be carried out as soon as possible.
 Following the receipt of tenders from salvage companies, it was announced on 15 July 2015 that a consortium led by China's Shanghai Salvage Company was the favoured bidder, at a cost of 85.1 billion won (US$74.6 million).

-On 22 March 2017, salvage operation began to raise the wreck of sunken Sewol.
+On 22 March 2017, salvage operations began to raise the wreck of the sunken Sewol.
 The vessel was raised on 23 March.
 The wreck was moved onshore at Mokpo on 12 April.
 The vessel was searched for the remains of the nine missing victims.

 While the lifted ferry was transported on board a semi-submersible vessel, her weight was estimated to be 17,000 tonnes, including the contribution of remaining mud inside.
-In terms of weight and number of axle-lines (600), it doubled the world record for a transport by SPMTs.
+In terms of weight and number of axle lines (600), it doubled the world record for transport by SPMTs.

+Wreck location

+As of April 2024, the wreck of Sewol remains onshore at the Port of Mokpo.

+Film

+Reset, a documentary film about the Sewol incident by Korean-Canadian filmmaker Min Bae, was released in 2022.